 When is New Year's Day?

 New Year's Day is a public holiday in all countries that observe the Gregorian calendar, with the exception of Israel.
-This makes it the most widely observed public holiday in the year.
-View the list of countries that have a public holiday for New Year's Day.
+This makes it the world's most widely observed public holiday.

-Some countries may also observe an additional day's holiday for New Year (see right).
+Some countries may also have January 2nd as an additional New Year holiday.

 It is traditionally celebrated with firework displays across the globe at 00:00 in the local time zones.